iamturns/eslint-config-airbnb-typescript/README.md

 You can also get results in realtime inside most IDEs via a plugin.

 ## FAQ

-### Does this work with JavaScript files too?

-Yep!
-This config is a drop-in replacement for `eslint-config-airbnb`, decorating it with TypeScript support.

 ### I get this error when running ESLint: "The file must be included in at least one of the projects provided"